greendost/ItFeelsThatWay/README.md

 ==============

-This song is the final assignment in the Chuck music programming language for the Coursera course "Intro to Programming for Musicians and Digital Artists".
-Included in this repository is both audio samples + Chuck code needed to play song.
+This song, written in the Chuck music programming language, is the final assignment for the Coursera course "Intro to Programming for Musicians and Digital Artists."
+Included in this repository are both audio samples + Chuck code needed to play song.

 To run the song, please install the Chuck miniAudicle application, then open initialize.ck, start the virtual machine, and hit play.
 The song is about a minute, and has a few random elements, so the melody can vary a slight bit with each play.
 Please feel free to use this code in your own compositions, as the framework here may prove helpful for quickly laying down loop ideas.